Many visitors who travel to Indonesia arrive in Jakarta and catch only glimpses of West Java in passing; however, it’s worth spending time here.

 5) Surf At Cimaja Beach In Palabuhanratu

-The Cimaja break is created by rocky reef and catches south and southwest swells from the Indian Ocean.
-Arriving to the surf spot involves a scenic yet short walk from the main road through beachfront sawah (rice paddies).
+The Cimaja break is created by a rocky reef and catches south and southwest swells from the Indian Ocean.
+Arriving at the surf spot involves a scenic yet short walk from the main road through beachfront sawah (rice paddies).